Lab Members

 Postdoctoral Fellow

-Ph.D. - Mechatronics, Gwangju Institute of Science and Technology, South Korea (2018)
+Ph.D. in Mechatronics, Gwangju Institute of Science and Technology, South Korea (2018)

-M.S. - Mechatronics, Gwangju Institute of Science and Technology, South Korea (2014)
+M.S. in Mechatronics, Gwangju Institute of Science and Technology, South Korea (2014)

-B.S. – Computer and Communication Systems Engineering, University Putra Malaysia (2008)
+B.S. in Computer and Communication Systems Engineering, University Putra Malaysia (2008)

-Maliazurina Saad started as a postdoctoral fellow in the department of Imaging Physics at MD Anderson in December 2020.
+Maliazurina Saad started as a postdoctoral fellow in Imaging Physics in December 2020.
 Her research interests lie in radiomics, radio-genomics, health informatics, machine learning and deep learning.
 She is currently working on developing imaging biomarkers for immunotherapy in lung cancer patients.
-She aims to correlate the imaging biomarkers with clinical outcome, as well as to integrate imaging with genomic biomarkers for better prediction.
+She aims to correlate imaging biomarkers with clinical outcomes and integrate imaging with genomic biomarkers for better prediction.

 Morteza Salehjahromi, Ph.D.